Skip to main content

 Forest Doesn’t Care was developed by MOROZ GAMES.

 Forest Doesn’t Care has received mostly positive reviews from players.
-Most players liked this game for its emotional but disliked it for its gameplay.
+Most players liked Forest Doesn’t Care for its atmosphere but disliked it for its gameplay.

 Forest Doesn’t Care is a single player game with multiplayer and local co-op support.

-Similar games include Eidolon, Arctico, Coconut Simulator 2, Red Panda: The Quiet Path, The Cursed Forest and others.
+Similar games include Coconut Simulator 2, ALOFT, Arctico, Prologue: Go Wayback!, Red Panda: The Quiet Path and others.